maniaplanet/documentation/maniascript/tuto/your-first-script.md

     	}
 ```

-When a player lose all his armors (when he dies), we remove him one point.
+When a player loses all his armors (when he is eliminated), we remove him one point.
 Then with `PassOn(Event)` we tell to the server that the event has been processed.
 We give also one point to the shooter if it's not a suicide.

 ```c++
     	// ---------------------------------- //